GifMe/GifMeApi/README.md

 ## API KEY
 For the time being you are free to use the following key.
 Please note that any abuse of this key will result in a change of policy.
 We are working to setup a dev center where you can register to get a key for your app.

+If you plan to use the API in a production application please email us hello@gifme.io and we can set you up with a specific key.

 <b>API KEY</b>: `rX7kbMzkGu7WJwvG`

 ## Search